The Chamber Music Society of Lower Basin Street

-The Chamber Music Society of Lower Basin Street is a musical variety radio program which began on the Blue Network on February 11, 1940.
+The Chamber Music Society of Lower Basin Street is a hot-jazz (dixieland) radio program that began on the Blue Network on February 11, 1940.

+Format

 The program was created and hosted by NBC staff announcer Gene Hamilton, as a tongue-in-cheek satire of highbrow symphonic broadcasts hosted by Milton Cross.
-Instead of Cross's dignified commentary introducing each orchestral selection, "Dr. Gino Hamilton" would introduce a traditional hot-jazz (dixieland) melody, peppering his remarks with slang.
+Instead of Cross's dignified commentary introducing each orchestral selection, "Dr. Gino Hamilton" would introduce a traditional hot-jazz melody, peppering his remarks with slang: "The work opens with a tailgate sludge-pump smear and from there on is, to use a technical musical expression, solid in the gutter -- er, groove... a moss-covered classic that's old enough to vote!"

 The music was performed by two house bands.
-Henry Levine, a former member of the Original Dixieland Jazz Band, led an eight-member dixieland combo; Paul Laval (later Lavalle) led a 10-piece woodwind ensemble, with arrangements employing oboe, bassoon, and French horn.
+Henry Levine, a former member of the Original Dixieland Jazz Band, led an eight-member dixieland combo; Paul Laval (later Lavalle, to avoid confusion with the French wartime traitor Paul Laval) led a 10-piece woodwind ensemble, with arrangements employing oboe, bassoon, and French horn.
 Each broadcast featured a vocalist: Dinah Shore was discovered on the Basin Street program; she was succeeded in turn by New York-based vocalists Diane Courtney, Dodie O'Neill, Dixie Mason, Linda Keene, Loulie Jean Norman, and Lena Horne.

-Gene Hamilton invited guest artists to appear on Lower Basin Street, including Benny Goodman, Count Basie, W. C. Handy, Bobby Hackett, Lead Belly, Lionel Hampton, Jelly Roll Morton, Sidney Bechet, and Alec Templeton, among other famous names in the jazz world.
+Gene Hamilton invited guest artists to appear on Lower Basin Street, including Benny Goodman, Count Basie, W. C. Handy, Bobby Hackett, Lead Belly, Lionel Hampton, Jelly Roll Morton, Sidney Bechet, and Hazel Scott, among other famous names in the jazz world.
 Many leading musicians were fans of the show, and kept in touch with Hamilton by telephone to arrange guest shots.
+An early guest was Paul Nero, hot violinist -- in reality, Kurt Polnariov of the Pittsburgh Symphony.